 Tobacco products contain nicotine, which restricts the blood vessels.
 This makes it difficult for your gums to heal properly if you develop gum disease.

 Using tobacco can also increase your chance of developing dry mouth.
-Dry mouth occurs when you do not have enough saliva in the mouth.
+Dry mouth occurs when you don’t have enough saliva in the mouth.
 Saliva helps wash away food debris and bacteria.
 Harmful bacteria thrive in this dry environment.
 As a result, smokers often encounter gum problems.

 Pregnancy